 Fan-Forced Coil Based Electric Fireplace

-Several manufacturers, like Dimplex and Touchstone, have a fan-forced coil based heating unit in their fireplaces.
+Several manufacturers, like Dimplex and Touchstone, have fan-forced coil-based heating units in their fireplaces.
 They work just the way they sound.
 The heating element is heated, and the air is warmed as a fan forces it over it.
 The fan can be loud, and you have to make sure all flammable items are kept back from the fireplace.
 These work best in small spaces.

 It may cost less to operate a natural gas fireplace in most areas due to natural gas being less expensive than electricity.

 Propane is slightly more expensive.
 While gas is currently the cheapest method for heating, keep in mind that natural gas prices fluctuate.

 A wood-burning fireplace is beautiful, but it is inefficient and costly to use.
 Most of these fireplaces burn at 10% energy efficiency.
 This means that your heat loss is substantial.
 Most of it is escaping through the chimney.
 If you cut your own wood on your own property, your heat is free.
 If you have to pay for cut wood, it can easily cost as much as $3,000 per year.